 Students missing examinations (block quizzes and finals) receive a grade of F unless the student's absence has been approved.
 If approved for a block exam, the course total points will be reduced the by the number of points in the block exam missed.
 A maximum of two weeks or two block quizzes may be missed through an excused emergency leave of absence (ELOA).
 If more than two weeks or two weekly quizzes are missed, students will be required to take a leave of absence (LOA), either Academic or Medical, and return to repeat courses not completed the following semester as described in section 2.9.3.
-Absences may be excused, if approved, for reasons such as serious illness, non-elective hospitalization, and death in the immediate family.
-A request for an excused absence from an examination must be submitted prior to the absence, if possible, or immediately upon return to campus, along with documentation such as a death certificate or a medical report.
+Absences may be excused absence from an examination must be submitted prior to the absence, if possible, or immediately upon return to campus, along with documentation such as a death certificate or a medical report.
 Medical reports must contain specific information regarding the student's illness and medical treatment.